-- Stock-based compensation.
+Stock-based compensation.
 We recognize expense in the statement of operations for the fair value of all share-based payments to employees and directors, including grants of employee stock options and other share based awards.
 For stock options, we use the Black-Scholes option valuation model and the single-option award approach and straight-line attribution method.
-Using this approach, the compensation cost is amortized on a straight-line basis over the vesting period of each respective stock option, generally four years. - We have granted share-based awards that vest upon achievement of certain performance criteria, or Performance Awards.
+Using this approach, the compensation cost is amortized on a straight-line basis over the vesting period of each respective stock option, generally four years.

+We have granted share-based awards that vest upon achievement of certain performance criteria, or Performance Awards.
 The value of these awards is the product of the number of shares of our common stock to be issued under the award multiplied by the fair market value of a share of our common stock on the date of grant.
 These awards include future performance conditions.
 We estimate an implicit service period for achieving these performance conditions.
 Performance Awards vest and common stock is issued on achieving performance conditions.
 We recognize stock-based compensation expense for Performance Awards when we conclude that achieving a performance condition is probable.
-We periodically review and update as appropriate our estimates of the implicit service periods and the likelihood of achieving the performance conditions. - Revenue recognition and deferred program fee revenue.
+We periodically review and update as appropriate our estimates of the implicit service periods and the likelihood of achieving the performance conditions.

+Revenue recognition and deferred program fee revenue.
 We recognize program fee revenue, milestone revenue and collaboration revenue in connection with the Pfizer Agreements.
 Program fee revenue is derived from upfront payments under the Pfizer Agreements.
 These payments are recognized from receipt ratably over our estimate of the development period for the last to be developed of four drug candidates expected to be developed under the Pfizer Agreements.
-We currently estimate the development period for all four expected drug candidates to end in the quarter ended March, 2018.
-We periodically review the estimated development period and change it if appropriate based upon our latest expectations.
+As of September 30, 2013, we estimated the development period to end by March 31, 2018.
 Deferred program fee revenue represents the amount of the upfront payment that has not yet been recognized as program fee revenue.
-Pfizer is obligated to pay us milestone payments contingent upon the achievement of certain substantive events in the development of REMOXY and the other opioid painkillers under the strategic alliance.
 We recognize milestone payments as revenue when we achieve the underlying developmental milestone as the milestone payments are not dependent upon any other future activities or achievement of any other future milestones and the achievement of each of the developmental milestones were substantively at risk and contingent at the effective date of the collaboration.
 Substantial effort is involved in achieving each of the developmental milestones.
 These milestones represent the culmination of discrete earnings processes and the amount of each milestone payment is reasonable in relation with the level of effort associated with the achievement of the milestone.
 Each milestone payment is non-refundable and non-creditable when made.
 The ongoing research and development services we provide are priced at fair value based upon the reimbursement of expenses we incur.
 Collaboration revenues from reimbursement of development expenses pursuant to our collaboration agreement with Pfizer are generally recognized when Pfizer has completed its review of the expenses invoiced to them.